aloa04/data-analytics/README.md

 If you want to have a chat, you can write me at [botterogandia@gmail.com](mailto:botterogandia@gmail.com), also on my [LinkedIn](https://www.linkedin.com/in/pablo-bottero/) you can see what I'm doing at the moment 👀

-Utilizo todo lo que aprendo en mi día a día para
+Mi objetivo es ayudar a la **Transformación digital** de las empresas con todo lo que aprendo en este master, pero también en mi día a día.